vatlab/blog/content/post/sos-workflow-engine.md

 </tr>
 </table>

+## Benefits of using SoS for daily data analysis

+As you have seen above, the monent you convert a script to a SoS workflow step, you have a working SoS workflow and can benefit from many of SoS' features.

+### Runtime signature

+### Remote execution made easy

+Showing task list.

+Point to single notebook with local and remote scripts

+### Powerful workflow systems

 It worth mentioning that SoS supports both forward-style procedure-oriented and makefile-style outcome-oriented workflows.
 The forward-style workflows are specified as numerically ordered steps that will be executed sequentially (logically speaking), and makefile-style workflows are specified as steps that provides targets that are used by others.

-## Remote execution made easy

-Showing task list.

-Point to single notebook with local and remote scripts

 <small>
 SoS Notebook is currently implemented as a Jupyter kernel but we will certainly port it to JupyterLab after JupyterLab matures